MacRobertson Miller Airlines: End of MMA

-To cater to the boom in international tourism to the Red Centre of Australia, Airlines of Western Australia added services between Darwin, Alice Springs and Ayers Rock to its schedules.
-Some of these flights were AoWA operations, but many were codeshare flights with another newly branded Ansett subsidiary, Airlines of Northern Australia, which did not have its own jet fleet and so its premier services were run by AoWA aircraft, crews and operational staff.
+To cater to the boom in international tourism to the Central Australia of Australia, Airlines of Western Australia added services between Darwin, Alice Springs and Ayers Rock to its schedules.
+Some of these flights were AoWA operations, but many were codeshare flights with another newly branded Ansett subsidiary, Airlines of Northern Australia, which did not have its own jet fleet and so its premier services were run by AoWA aircraft, crews, and operational staff.

 Shortly after the rebranding, AoWA began regular charter flights to Christmas Island and the Cocos Islands from Learmonth.
 These were over-water legs totalling over 1200 oldUKnmi.

-More corporate changes at Ansett led to a further change of identity in October 1984, with the airline become Ansett WA (in line with the other Ansett subsidiaries) and the fleet was gradually repainted into the white/blue 'Southern Cross' livery of its parent company.
-One of Ansett WA's aircraft, VH-FKF, was painted with 'Ansett NT' titles to reflect and promote the airlines' joint operations in the Northern Territory.
+More corporate changes at Ansett led to a further change of identity in October 1984, with the airline becoming Ansett WA (in line with the other Ansett subsidiaries), and the fleet was gradually repainted into the white/blue 'Southern Cross' livery of its parent company.
+One of Ansett WA's aircraft was painted with Ansett NT titles to reflect and promote the airline's joint operations in the Northern Territory.
 Despite this branding, the aircraft remained entirely on the Perth-based Ansett WA roster and was used freely throughout the route network.
 Equally, the other WA-branded aircraft in the fleet regularly operated on routes and to destinations in the Northern Territory as the timetable required.